aaps/MCmotions/README.md

 1
-more block shapes for map import refactoring like there is no tomorrow adding cams to heads and perhaps in front of entitys, also the cams from the addcam command adding crude player and entity bodys some crude stairs corners, this is tricky
+more block shapes for map import refactoring like there is no tomorrow cams in fron of players and the cam poses that are recorded some crude stairs corners, this is tricky right chunk posses or tags for the nether and the end

 2
 import blockchanges